Setup SQL Server for TFS

 Make sure the default collation settings in SQL Server match the existing settings from the SQL Server instance that you’re migrating from.
 For more information, see: SQL Server Collation Requirements for Team Foundation Server

-You must be a member of the Administrators security group on Windows Server.
+To perform these procedures, you must be a member of the Administrators security group on Windows Server.

 On the SQL Server Installation Center page, choose Installation, and then choose New installation or add features to an existing installation.